Lalengmawia Ralte: 2019–20 season: Debut in the ISL

-2020-21 season: The breakout season
+2020–21 season: The breakout season

-On 5 August 2020, NorthEast United extended contracts of 5 Indian players which included Lalengmawia for the upcoming season.
+On 5 August 2020, NorthEast United extended contracts of 5 Indian players which included Apuia for the upcoming season.
 On 30 November 2020, he captained NorthEast United for the first time in their 1–1 away draw against Goa, which made him the youngest player to lead a side in the Indian Super League, at an age of 20 years and 44 days.

-It was the 2020–21 Indian Super League season in which Lalengmawia had a breakout season with the Highlanders.
+It was the 2020–21 Indian Super League season in which Apuia had a breakout season with the Highlanders.
 They finished third in the league stages, qualifying for the playoffs for only the second time in their history.
 On 26 February 2021, he finally managed to get his first professional goal for the club in the last game of the league stages against Kerala Blasters, in a 2–0 win.

 On 13 March 2021, his wonderful displays in the season won him the Indian Super League Emerging Player of the League.
 He also won the FPAI Young Player of the Year, on 31 March 2021.

 Mumbai City

+2021–22 season

 On 13 August 2021, Apuia joined Mumbai City on a five-year deal for a record transfer fee of INR 2 crores ($280,000).
 He was part of the team as they finished the season on fifth place and failed to qualify for the playoffs.
 Ahead of the 2022 AFC Champions League kick-off, the club went to Abu Dhabi for training and defeated Emirati giants Al Ain 2–1 in a friendly match, in which Apuia scored a goal.

+Apuia started all six of Mumbai's 2022 AFC Champions League group stage matches, as the club made history by being the first Indian side to win an AFC Champions League match, beating Iraqi club Al-Quwa Al-Jawiya (also known as Air Force Club) 2–1, thanks to a winning goal from Rahul Bheke.
+Mumbai went on to draw with Abu Dhabi club Al Jazira 0–0, and beat Air Force Club again, this time with a 1–0 scoreline and Diego Mauricio scoring the winning goal from the penalty spot.
+This meant Mumbai bowed out of the tournament as the second-placed team in Group B, with seven points and two wins.